GVII-1 “North Bend” – “Tippecanoe” Historical Cabin

 To accompany our museum example of the four-roofed GVII-1 Northbend – Tippecanoe figural cabin, we are extremely pleased to have on display the older two-roofed brother.
 The GVII-2 Tippecanoe is almost square in length and breadth and has a two-roofed or gable roof.
 This figural cabin bottle is taller than the GVII-1 and even tougher to find as there are only two known examples.
 It was probably produced after the GVII-2 because of the inscription “NORTHBEND,” which was introduced later in the Harrison campaign.

-Primary Image: GVII-1 “Northbend”-“Tippecanoe” cabin bottle imaged on location by the FOHBC Virtual Museum midwest studio led by Alan DeMaison.
+Support: Primary Image: GVII-1 “Northbend”-“Tippecanoe” cabin bottle imaged on location by the FOHBC Virtual Museum Midwest studio led by Alan DeMaison.

 Support images: Log Cabin Bottle.
 Olive green glass; mold-blown; broad sloping collar, pontil mark.
 Obverse: in form of log cabin with hipped roof; door at centre with latch string at left and window either side; cider barrel beneath window at right; above door extending across bottle rectangular frame containing the word “TIPPECANOE”.
 Reverse: similar to obverse except inscription “NORTH BEND”.
 Ends and roof: on each side of roof eight graduated vertical ribs and eight on the ends of roof; on each end of flask eleven heavy horizontal ribs representing the logs. – Corning Museum of Glass, Provenance McKearin Antiques, 1960